hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-2.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25211168184/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1566/25211168184_7033bd4e8d_o.jpg" width="1024" height="768" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 For breakfast we still had some japanese dehydrated camping food with us which taste much better than the camping food you can buy in our camping stores.
-So we ignited our [MSR Windburner stove](http://www.backcountry.com/msr-windboiler-personal-stove-system) and got the water boiling.
+So we ignited our [MSR Windburner stove](http://www.backcountry.com/msr-windboiler-personal-stove-system) with our [Light My Fire FireSteel Scout 2.0 Fire Starter](https://www.rei.com/product/102301/light-my-fire-firesteel-scout-20-fire-starter) and got the water boiling.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25720718142/in/dateposted-public/" title="Packrafting the River Dee in Scotland"><img src="https://farm2.staticflickr.com/1449/25720718142_2c1be50b32_b.jpg" width="1024" height="681" alt="Packrafting the River Dee in Scotland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>